 I’m not going to spend much time on discussing all of the possible baccarat side wager options.
 They are functionally infinite and subject to the creativity of those involved.

 If we are to put it simply… every baccarat side wager is designed to have a higher house edge and lower return percentage than the banker wager.

 This means that there isn’t a baccarat side wager that you should ever consider making.
 The math shows that all of the available options are worse than the banker wager, and this is all you need to know when you play baccarat.

-The game is the same whether you play in a live casino or in a digital casino, but online and mobile casinos sometimes give bonuses to baccarat players.
+The game is the same whether you play in a live casino or in a digital casino, but mobile and new online casinos sometimes give bonuses to baccarat players.

 You know what the house edge is for each baccarat bet, and you know how to determine your average loss.
 You can use this information to compare baccarat bonuses.
 Find out how much you have to bet with each baccarat bonus, then determine how much you’re going to lose playing that much.

 Now, look at the total amount of the bonus and compare it to how much you’re going to lose.
 Most bonuses are designed so that you lose more than the bonus is actually worth - this is the basic economics of gambling.

 No matter how you look at the math, the only baccarat wager that should ever be made is on the banker's hand.
 The player hand isn’t bad in comparison to most other casino games.
 But it’s not the best option at the baccarat table, so we don’t recommend it.

 The math also clearly shows the best bet size.
 If you bet more than the lowest amount available, you’re losing more money than you should.